Markim Hall 310

 Students interested in doing an internship should email Mike Porter in the Internship Office at firstname.lastname@example.org.

 Attendance at the weekly community dinner and both retreats (Friday evening-Saturday afternoon) is required of residents.

 Students must be engaged in research or an internship that they have acquired through the college or an outside organization for at least 35 hours a week.
 If students are doing an unpaid internship and need to work, their internship must be at least 25 hours.

-For more information on the Summer Lilly House, email Eily Marlow or call her at 651-696-6738 .
+For more information on the Summer Lilly House, contact Eily Marlow at email@example.com or at 651-696-6738.

 Westminster Presbyterian Church offers a paid internship working with youth and children and would provide practical experience for a student considering church ministry as a vocation.
-Email Eily Marlow for more information.
+Email Eily Marlow at email@example.com for more information.